makerdao/community/governance/polls/Add GUNIV3DAIUSDC2-A as a new Vault Type - November 29, 2021.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding GUNIV3DAIUSDC2-A (Gelato DAI-USDC) with 0.01% Fee Tier as a new vault type in the Maker Protocol with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding GUNIV3DAIUSDC2-A (Gelato DAI-USDC) as a new vault type in the Maker Protocol with the parameters below:

 ### Initial Collateral Parameters